 In this particular street, all different types of animals were on offer.
-We have to admit that it certainly looks different to the way meat is presented and purchased in developed western countries.
+We have to admit that it certainly looks different to the way the meat is presented and purchased in developed western countries.

 As a matter of fact, I remember being in a total shock.
 It was very interesting and at the same time very educational to see that type of food commerce.

 So, it should be with disgust that we look at the way that western corporations push and promote their processed and ultra-processed unhealthy products.
-We should envy people in Cairo and in other parts of the world, that have access to ultra-fresh and healthy meat.
+We should envy people in Cairo and in other parts of the world, who have access to ultra-fresh and healthy meat.

 So, there it is.
 After many years and thanks to my friend’s brother, I had the opportunity to revisit these old photos and to revive my old memories.